Dr Ersilia Verlinghieri

 Ersilia holds a researcher working on the CREDS project 'The governance of radical mobility change'.
 She is also fellow of the Regional Study Association where she is leading a project on Exploring the potential of a postgrowth-inspired agenda for urban transport planning after COVID-19.

-Ersilia is a researcher working on the Sustainable Cities and Resilient Transport project, and is also the Programme Coordinator of the Global Challenges in Transport series of short courses, part of the Oxford Leadership Programme.
-Until recently, she was a PhD student at the Institute for Transport Studies, University of Leeds (2012-2016), where she also taught on a number of undergraduate programmes and worked as a Research Assistant.
+From 2017 to April 2021, Ersilia was the Programme Coordinator of the Global Challenges in Transport series of short courses, part of the Oxford Leadership Programme.
+Before joining the TSU in 2016, Ersilia was a PhD student at the Institute for Transport Studies, University of Leeds (2012-2016), where she also taught on a number of undergraduate programmes and worked as a Research Assistant.

 Ersilia uses an interdisciplinary approach to develop new ways of theorising, researching, and reconfiguring transport systems to tackle contemporary ecological and social crises.
 Under the broader theme of Her work can be grouped under 3 main themes:

 From distributive to procedural justice: Developing theoretical and methodological approaches to better understand the unequal distribution of the social impacts of interventions.

 This theme includes the development of new methods to assess the impacts of transport interventions (such as social impact and health impact assessment frameworks), with a specific focus on complementing the desk-based spatial analysis with participatory methodologies (see for example Lucas, Philips and Verlinghieri, 2021).

 Restorative and epistemic justice: Opening the theoretical and methodological horizons to new theories and voices (decolonizing the discipline).